 In complying with the Singapore Exchange's requirement for all listed companies to publish sustainability reports from FY2017, we are presenting our maiden report which is publishing from pages 14 to 31 of Annual Report 2017.
 By doing so, we hope to align our long-term business strategies with the universal values of achieving positive and sustainable outcomes for all of our stakeholders.

 These are exciting times for SHS, and we are hoping for a bountiful harvest in the years to come.
 Before that happens, there is still a lot of hard work for us to do.
 Moving ahead, we are determined, more than ever before, to be united and focused on delivering shareholder value.

 On 1 March 2018, Mr Chew Hoe Soon resigned as Non-Executive and Independent Director as well as Chairman of the Board.
 We wish to record our appreciation to Mr Chew for his contribution and guidance during his tenure and wish him well in his future endeavours.

 In addition, Independent Director Mr Lee Gee Aik, who is also the Chairman of the Audit Committee and a member of the Remuneration Committee, has kindly consented to be appointed as our Lead Independent Director.
 We thank him for taking on this added responsibility and leadership.

-We would like to take this opportunity to thank our colleagues on the Board for their counsel and cooperation, our management and staff for their dedication and hard diligence, and to our shareholders – thank you all for your support.
-We look forward to meeting you again at the upcoming Annual General Meeting on 27 April 2017.
-Have a wonderful year ahead!
+We would also like to take this opportunity to thank our colleagues on the Board for their support and counsel, our management and staff for their commitment and diligence.
+We also appreciate the support of our shareholders, and look forward to a fruitful Annual General Meeting.

 Group Chief Executive Officer